-Small differences of terms (e.g. uncoupled, noncoupled) are easily overlooked and may be erroneously perceived as the same.
+Small differences of terms, e.g., uncoupled, noncoupled, are easily overlooked and may be erroneously perceived as identical.
 Even with an attempt at rigorous definition, the common use of such terms may remain vague (Table 2).
-Besides the three main coupling states of mitochondrial preparations, the following respiratory state is also relevant to assess respiratory function:
+Besides the three main coupling states of mitochondrial preparations, the following respiratory state also is relevant to assess respiratory function: